fetlab/website/content/722/presentation_guidelines.md

 papers that build on each other, or are on a related interaction technique, or other topic.
 You will synthesize the knowledge in the papers, present a coherent talk, and lead discussion about the work.

+If you wish, you may draw your papers from the nine you chose for [part 1 of the group project's individual effort component](project_individual#part-1-initial-paper-exploration); the papers still must adhere to the selection criteria below.

 ###Paper selection criteria
 Each of the papers you select should meet the following criteria.
 If